During the 2013-2014 academic year, Boston University will provide over a million dollars in financial aid to Anthropology graduate students.

 In addition, the Department works across the University to secure aid.
 Current sources include the FLAS (Foreign Language Area Studies) Fellowship from the African Studies Center, the Muslim Studies Fellowship from the Institute for the Study of Muslim Societies and Civilizations, and the Martin Luther King, Jr. Fellowship from the Graduate School of Arts & Sciences, among others.
 These fellowships all provide tuition, stipend, and insurance.

 The Anthropology Department’s admissions committee makes financial aid decisions from the pool of accepted candidates.
-You do not need to apply separately (but you do need to check the financial aid box on the application).
+You do not need to apply separately.

 International students who have been accepted are given equal consideration for financial aid.